openstack-archive/networking-ansible/doc/source/install/install-obs.rst

 Install and configure for openSUSE and SUSE Linux Enterprise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the Ansible Networking ML2 Driver service
+This section describes how to install and configure the Ansible Networking ML2 Driver
 for openSUSE Leap 42.1 and SUSE Linux Enterprise Server 12 SP1.

 .. include:: common_prerequisites.rst